 Specific secondary or associated conditions and complications

-Chronic Effects of mTBI: There may be a small risk associated with sustaining multiple TBI events over an individual’s lifetime.
+Chronic Effects of mTBI: There may be risk associated with sustaining multiple TBI events over an individual’s lifetime.
 It has been postulated that changes in brain architecture can result from cumulative effects of exposure to multiple, and repetitive, head impacts.
 The structural changes may in turn increase the risk that a neurodegenerative process, with significant cognitive and neuropsychiatric consequences, may occur.
 To date, however, studies have been small, lacking in control groups, and retrospective.
-Additional research regarding this important area of mTBI care is underway.5
+Additional research regarding this important area of mTBI care is underway.5,7

 The physical examination should be used to not only identify neurological and cognitive deficits secondary to the mTBI, but to also identify other potential causes of the injury (such as checking orthostatic blood pressures in a fall due to suspected syncope).
-The clinician’s exam should include but not limited to:
+The clinician’s exam should include but is not limited to

 - Neurological Exam with a focus on mental status changes, cranial nerves